What is PPD?

 We recommend you record and store the name and contact details of your line manager or supervisor.

 Students will be required to submit their PPD on an annual basis.
 PPD cannot be respectively logged so it must be done within your PPD year.
-If you miss your PPD deadline you maybe subject to a fine.
+If you miss your PPD deadline you may be subject to a non-compliance admin fee.
 Repeated missed deadlines and non-compliance may result in more sanctions.

 You have a right to appeal against a rejection decision or compliance aspect if you believe that you have met the minimum requirements for successful completion of your PPD.
 You must submit your appeal within 40 days of receipt of final outcome.

 The introduction of PPD mean that we will no longer be accrediting employers.
 The employers concerned have been informed and we are working through the transition with them.
 All new employees of accredited employers from September 2017 will have to complete PPD.